Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.show()
 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-02.png" alt="A histogram of the agents and their letters received; the y-axis displays the amount of agents that have received a certain amount of letters, displayed on the x-axis.
+{% include figure.html filename="en-or-agent-based-model-communication-networks-02.png" alt="A histogram of the agents and the number of letters they received. the y-axis displays the number of agents that have received a certain amount of letters, displayed on the x-axis.
 For example, only 1 agent received 12 letters (the lowest number) while 2 agents received 26 letters (the highest amount)." caption="Figure 2.
 Histogram of the letters received by all agents" %}

 You should see something like the distribution above.
-Yours will almost certainly look at least slightly different, since each run of the model is random and unique, after all.
+Yours will almost certainly look at least slightly different, since each run of the model is random and unique.

-To get a better idea of how a model behaves, we can create multiple model runs and see the distribution that emerges from all of them.
-We can do this with a nested for loop:
+To get a better idea of how a model behaves, we can create multiple model runs and observe the distribution that emerges.
+We can do this with a nested `for` loop:

 ```python
 all_letters_rec = []